Ensoniq: Musical instruments and digital systems

 Ensoniq entered the instrument market with the Mirage sampling keyboard in 1985.
 At the price of USD$1695 it cost significantly less than previous samplers such as the Fairlight CMI and the E-MU Emulator.
-Starting with the ESQ-1, they began producing sample-based synthesizers.
+Starting with the ESQ-1 (1986), they began producing sample-based synthesizers.
 Following the success of these products, Ensoniq established a subsidiary in Japan in 1987.
+The EPS performance sampler - the successor to the Mirage - based on the next generation DOC II chip - debuted in early 1988.

 Ensoniq products were highly professional.
 Strong selling points were ease-of-use and their characteristic "fat", rich sound (generally thought of as being an "American" quality, as opposed to the "Japanese" sound which was more "digital" and somewhat "cold").
 After the Mirage, all Ensoniq instruments featured integrated sequencers (even their late '80s and early '90s samplers) providing an all-in-one "digital studio production concept" instrument.
 These were often called "Music Workstations".
 Starting with the VFX synthesizer, high-quality effects units were included, in addition most synthesizer and all sampler models featured disk drives and/or RAM cards for storage.
 The manuals and tutorial documents were clearly written and highly musician-oriented, allowing the users to quickly get satisfactory results from their machines.
 In 1988, the company enlisted the Dixie Dregs in a limited edition promotional CD Off the Record which featured the band using the EPS sampler and SQ-80 cross wave synthesizer.

 The company had much success with the SQ product line starting in the early 1990s.
 This was a lower-cost line that included the SQ-1 (61 keys), SQ-2 (76 keys) and SQ-R (rack-mounted, with no keys or sequencer), as well as KS-32 with full 76-keys weighted piano-keyboard.
 Later versions were produced with 32 sound-generating voices.